UCSB-AMPLab/ucsb-amplab.github.io/_pages/people.md

 ##### Camilla Falanesca
 ***AMPL lab manager***

-Camilla Falanesca is PhD student in the Department of History.
+Camilla Falanesca is a PhD student in the Department of History at UCSB.
 Her historical research explores the intersection of political economy and memory studies, with a regional focus on Tunisia and Algeria between the 19th and 20th centuries.
 Her digital humanities work focuses on archival preservation and community-engaged work in Latin America, and especially Colombia.
 She is also a member of [Neogranadina](https://neogranadina.org/en).
 [Learn more](https://www.history.ucsb.edu/graduate-student/camillafalanesca/).

 #### Researchers and collaborators